winterbird-code/adbb/README.md

 ## TODO:
 In no particular order:
 * add support for more anidb-commands (anime description would be nice...)
-* make cache invalidation smarter
-* add better/more error checking, right now it will probably crash at most errors it will encounter :)
-* make multiprocess/multithreading-safe
 * any other feature request?